Greater Mexico City: Demographics

 Greater Mexico City is the largest metropolitan area in Mexico and the area with the highest population density.
-According to the 2020 Population Census, 21,804,515 persons lived in this metropolitan area, of which 9,209,944 live in Mexico City proper.
-Approximately 72% (12.2 million) of the State of México's population live in municipalities that are part of Greater Mexico City's conurbation.
+According to the 2020 census, 21,436,911 people lived in this metropolitan area, of which 9,209,944 live in Mexico City proper.
+This means that about 72% (12.2 million) of the State of México's population live in municipalities that are part of Greater Mexico City's conurbation.

 Greater Mexico City was the fastest-growing metropolitan area in the country until the late 1980s.
 Since then, and through a policy of decentralization in order to reduce the environmental pollutants of the growing conurbation, the annual rate of growth of the agglomeration has decreased, and it is among the lowest of all metropolitan areas in Mexico.
 The net migration rate of Mexico City proper from 1995 to 2000, however, was negative, which implies that residents are moving to the outer suburbs of the metropolitan area, or to other states of Mexico.
 In addition, some inner-city suburbs in Mexico City are losing population to outer city suburbs, indicating a continual expansion of Greater Mexico City.